Vogelmensch/scanner/presentation/diatypst/main.typ

 == About questions

-- Please ask questions if you don't understand an important aspect
+- Please ask questions if you do not understand an important aspect
 - Otherwise, please save your questions for the discussion after the presentation

-// Table of Contents
-#outline(depth: 1)

 = Problem Definition